cea-hpc/modules/doc/source/design/hide-or-forbid-modulefile.rst

     - ``--hide-once-loaded``: hides module from loaded module list
     - ``--soft``: lightweight module hide
     - ``--not-user``: specify a list of users unaffected by hide mechanism
-    - ``--allow-group``: specify a list of groups whose member are unaffected by hide mechanism
+    - ``--not-group``: specify a list of groups whose member are unaffected by hide mechanism
     - ``--before``: enables hide mechanism until a given date
     - ``--after``: enables hide mechanism after a given date